+Aus 0.1 T

-Aus 0.1 This Auditing Standard applies to: Aus 0.1 This Authing Stanuaru applies to.
+This Auditing Standard applies to:

 - (a) an audit of a financial report for a financial year, or an audit of a financial report for a half-year, in accordance with the Corporations Act 2001; and - (b) an audit of a financial report, or a complete set of financial statements, for any other purpose. - Aus 0.2 This Auditing Standard also applies, as appropriate, to an audit of other historical financial information.